 Zhang Tonjie, chief scientist of an extraterrestrial civilization search team co-founded by Beijing Normal University, the National Astronomical Observatory of the Chinese Academy of Sciences and the University of California, Berkeley, said the narrow-band electromagnetic signals differ from previously captured signals.

 The suspicious signals, however, could be the result of radio interference.
 Zhang said that further investigation is required.

 Mysteriously, the report was removed from the state-backed website with no explanation why.
 However, the news has been picked up by several media outlets, including state-run Chinese news sites, reported Bloomberg.

-The Sky Eye telescope’s official name is Five-hundred-meter Aperture Spherical radio Telescope (FAST) and it is the largest single-dish radio telescope in the world, with a diameter of 500 metres (equivalent to 30 football fields, as the telescope’s website states.)
+The Sky Eye telescope’s official name is Five-hundred-meter Aperture Spherical radio Telescope (FAST) and it is the largest single-dish radio telescope in the world, with a diameter of 500 metres.

 One of its listed scientific goals is to search for extraterrestrial life.

 Zhang’s extraterrestrial search team has encountered suspicious signals before, in fact.
 Two sets of unusual signals were found in 2020 while the team was processing data from 2019.
 Another strange signal was identified in 2022 when the team was observing exoplanets, Bloomberg reported.